HomeSpan/HomeSpan/docs/FAQ.md

 #### Why does the Home App indicate the Doorbell Service is unsupported?

 * Though not documented in HAP-R2, it appears that the Doorbell Service is designed to be used in conjunction with another service, such as the Lock Mechanism.
 If you add in a second service, the Home App will show the appropriate Tile (such as a Lock) with the Doorbell being the second service.
-Howeveer, you can still use the Doorbell Service on a stanadlone basis --- even though the Home App says it is unsupported, a button press on the device will properly trigger a chime on your Home Pods as expected.
+However, you can still use the Doorbell Service on a stanadlone basis --- even though the Home App says it is unsupported, a button press on the device will properly trigger a chime on your Home Pods as expected.
 ---

 [↩️](../README.md) Back to the Welcome page